faithless426/faithless426.github.io/_pages/about.md

 Hello and welcome to my personal site!

 I'm an undergraduate student studying physics and mathematics at NYU.
-I have borad interests in the far ends of physics and math as well as where they intersect.
+I have broad interests in the far ends of physics and math as well as where they intersect.
 Currently I'm researching the string spectrum in AdS, topological phases, and hyperuniform systems.
 I am also developing 3D superconducting microwave cavities.

 If you have any questions please don't hesitate to reach out!